-The Key to Leadership Success, “Mirror, mirror on the wall….”
+The Key to Leadership Success, “Mirror, mirror on the wall…”

 The solution can be as simple as a polite, “please tell me what I don’t want to hear.”

-Leaders need to constantly ask themselves how do I find out what I don’t want to know?
+Leaders need to ask themselves how do I find out what I don’t want to know?
 When is the advice from those around me sincere?” — Curtis Panasuk

 The court jester was considered a leader’s most important adviser, and was someone who presented the cold-hard facts in a way that got their attention with laughs.

-The court jester’s primary job was to challenge the leaders decisions, and secondly provide entertainment.
+The court jester’s primary job was to challenge (speak truth to power) the leaders decisions, and secondly provide entertainment.
 They were not only given permission to speak freely, it was part of their job description.

 For example, if the King of England was plotting to invade France, the Jester might joke, “Sire, why bother, you have plenty of fine wine in your cellar, and if you invade, the blood of the sons of England will flow like red wine.”

 We all have access to court jesters today, they are our comedians, and they fill a vital role in challenging the actions of government and business, and pointing out folly in our personal daily lives.
 Pay attention to them, they just might prevent you and our society from making mistakes.